 In the modern world of teaching, with formal observations, OFSTED and 'outstanding progress lessons, it is far too easy for lessons to become a tick box exercise where various features have to be observed to be taking place in order for the lesson to receive a positive judgement.
 However, if we strip the performance of observations back and look at the core features, we can ask what are the foundations that make great learning happen?
 Here are 7 key parts to lessons and learning that form the 'Teaching Essentials'.

-•Students receive feedback on their learning which celebrates successes and identifies next steps.
+steps.
 Pupils respond to these at an age appropriate level.

 •Students are aware of what they are achieving at key points in the lesson and make reference to the success criteria when self and peer assessing.

 •Adults support and improve learning through focused and appropriate interventions within lessons.